sixeyed/docker-windows-workshop/part-1.md

 docker logs app-0
 ```

 The other issue is that it took a few seconds for each website to show.
-That's because the IIS service doesn't start a wroker process until the first HTTP request come in.
+That's because the IIS service doesn't start a worker process until the first HTTP request come in.
 The first website user takes the hit of starting the worker process.
 We can use a more advanced Dockerfile to address those issues.

 ## Build and run a more complex website image